 The advice-driven concept of the Genius Café is much needed within the MSP community, whose leaders tend to have technical backgrounds—not sales and marketing, said Chris Wiser, founder and CEO 7 Figure MSP, which advises managed service providers.
-Wiser is scheduled to be a “marketing genius” at CCF and said the best advice he ever received was to focus on the sales and marketing process, not just the technology.
+Wiser has served as a “marketing genius” at previous events and said the best advice he ever received was to focus on sales and marketing processes, not just the technology.